openstack/openstack-ansible/deploy-guide/source/app-aboutosa.rst

 =======================

-OpenStack-Ansible (OSA) uses the `Ansible <https://www.ansible.com/how-ansible-works>`_ IT automation engine to deploy an OpenStack environment on Ubuntu, with CentOS and openSUSE currently in Beta release.
+OpenStack-Ansible (OSA) uses the `Ansible <https://www.ansible.com/how-ansible-works>`_ IT automation engine to deploy an OpenStack environment on Ubuntu, Debian and CentOS.

 For isolation and ease of maintenance, you can install OpenStack components into machine containers.